Skip to main content

 Proposal

-Proposal distribution for generating new states.
+Proposal distribution for generating new states by value.

 ProposalMut